Lynda J Anderson

 My name is Lynda; I’m a qualified and accredited psychotherapist, executive business coach and relate-trained couple therapist.
 I work online and in private practice from my counselling room in Surbiton, Surrey, offering both short- and longer-term individual and couples psychotherapy.
 I also work as a coach, helping clients with personal and organisational challenges.

-During the current crisis, I've moved my practice online, working with clients on the Zoom platform, by telephone, or a combination of the two.
+Since the beginning of the pandemic, as well as my in-person practice, I've worked online via Zoom, by telephone, and a combination of the two.
 It's natural to feel hesitant about working online, especially if you've previously worked with a therapist face to face.
 My experience is that, although it does feel different, remote therapy is effective, particularly at a time when the crisis has given rise to so many issues like loneliness, isolation and health anxiety.

 What it's like to work with me